CHTC/chtc-website-source/gpu-jobs.md

 	</tr>
 </table>

-# 2. Submit File Considerations
+# 2. Submit Jobs Using GPUs

+The following sections describe how to alter your HTCondor submit file in order to access the GPUs in CHTC.

 ## A. Request GPUs (required)